 Stone and marble tops The tabletops are designed for normal outdoor use in residential settings.
 To maintain the natural beauty we recommend applying a stone-enhancing sealer every six months to protect and restore the top.
 This step can be repeated each year and before the winter season.
 If the tabletop is stained with products such as wine, soda, coffee or other colorants of organic origin, clean these spills immediately with a mild detergent then rinse with water.

 Glass tops Glass tops can be cleaned with light soap and warm water.

 Painted aluminum frames Painted finishes used on aluminum seating, tables and umbrellas requires cleaning of the finish periodically.
 Regular cleaning with mild soap and water using a sponge or soft bristle brush will remove dirt and concentrated deposits, and protect the furniture finish from build-up of from salty air and chlorides from swimming pools.
 Avoid using abrasive cleaners.
 Rinse thoroughly.

 For all metal frames, apply a fine, clear automobile wax for maximum protection against harmful ultraviolet exposure and salt air.

 For best protection, perform this maintenance three to four times per year or more if needed.
 Please note that these durable materials can be safely cleaned as often as desired.

-In seaside use, salt can accumulate on the finish, leading to finish failure.
+Caution: In seaside use, salt can accumulate on the finish, leading to finish failure.
 In indoor pool areas, chlorides can accumulate on the finish, leading to finish failure.
 In both of these environments, repeated cycles of condensation followed by evaporation cause build-up of these aggressive corrosives.
 Regular cleaning and maintenance will help protect the furniture finish.